JuliaGizmos/Reactive.jl/README.md

 diff = lift(x->x[1], foldl(difference, (0, time()), vote_times))
 ```

-## Filtering, merging and sampling
+### Filtering, merging and sampling

-The `filter` function can filter updates to a signal with a [redicate
+The `filter` function can filter updates to a signal with a predicate

 ```julia
 # Create a signal of only valid votes